8 out of 10

 - Roxanne McKee: The Legend of Hercules, Ironclad 2, F, Wrong Turn 5, Game Of Thrones (TV), Hollyoaks (TV)

-- Vincent Regan: The Last Photograph, City of Tiny Lights, The London Firm, Top Dog, St. George’s Day, Outside Bet, Snow White & The Huntsman, Lock Out, Ghost Rider 2, Bonded By Blood, The Holding, The Big I Am, 300, Hard Men
+- Vincent Regan: The Last Photograph, Eat Local, City of Tiny Lights, The London Firm, Top Dog, St. George’s Day, Outside Bet, Snow White & The Huntsman, Lock Out, Ghost Rider 2, Bonded By Blood, The Holding, The Big I Am, 300, Hard Men

 - Josef Altin: Narcopolis, Child 44, The Hooligan Factory, A Long Way Down, Now Is Good, Game Of Thrones (TV), Comes a Bright Day, Albatross, Eastern Promises